Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Theoretical Guarantees

 \begin{theorem}[NetFlipPA Recovers the Noise Floor] For any $\alpha \in \bbR$ and any $\mmt \in \bbN_{+}$, and for $\btlN_{\alpha}$ defined in \cref{eq:DCSBM:signalplusnoise,eq:DCSBM:noiseparts}, it holds that

 where $\bmR \in \{-1,1\}^{n \times n}$ is drawn uniformly at random from the set of symmetric signflip matrices. \end{theorem}

-\Cref{thm:DCSBM:noise:recovery} immediately implies that various modes of convergence hold for $\opnorm{\bmR \circ \bmL_{\alpha}} \to \opnorm{\btlN_{\alpha}}$ in the large-network limit $n \to \infty$.
+\Cref{thm:DCSBM:noise:recovery} immediately implies that various modes of convergence hold for $\opnorm{\bmR \circ \bmL_{\alpha}} - \opnorm{\btlN_{\alpha}} \to 0$ in the large-network limit $n \to \infty$.
 Notably, convergence in $L_{1}$ holds (as a special case) and almost sure convergence holds (by a standard Borel--Cantelli argument), both of which imply convergence in probability and hence also convergence in distribution.
+Similarly, the moment control in \Cref{thm:DCSBM:noise:recovery} immediately implies a standard high-probability bound by, for example, applying Markov's inequality.

 A key feature of \cref{thm:DCSBM:noise:recovery} is that it holds for any $\alpha \in \bbR$.
 As such, NetFlipPA provides practitioners flexibility in choosing $\alpha$, namely in their choice of how aggressively to degree-normalize the data.
 Notably, downstream of selecting the embedding dimension, the choice of $\alpha$ influences community detection, namely recovery of node community memberships as encoded in informative eigenvectors of the \normadj matrix.
 This aspect, including the problem of optimizing $\alpha$ was studied in \cite{ali2017improved} for the setting where the degree heterogeneity parameters $\{q_{i}\}_{i=1}^{n}$ are independent and identically distributed.